‘Please Share!’ Marquon Smith, 11, Didn’t Return Home After Basketball Practice: Cleveland Police Ask For Help

 A missing child named Marquon Smith has prompted police and Smith’s teacher to turn to the public to ask for help in locating the 11-year-old boy.
 As reported by Fox8.com, Marquon went missing after he did not return home on Friday, December 8.
-Smith’s grandmother anticipated Marquon’s arrival home on Friday at approximately 5 p.m., after Smith was done with basketball practice.
+Smith’s grandmother anticipated Marquon’s arrival home on Friday at approximately 5 p.m. after Smith was done with basketball practice.
 However, Marquon did not return home.
-Therefore police in Cleveland are circulating the above photo and asking the public to call investigators at 216-621-1234 if they have any information about Marquon.
+Therefore, police in Cleveland are circulating the above photo and asking the public to call investigators at 216-621-1234 if they have any information about Marquon.

-Not only are police requesting help from the public in finding Marquon, but others who concerned about Smith’s safe return home are reaching out via Twitter and Facebook.
+Not only are police requesting help from the public in finding Marquon, but others concerned about Smith’s safe return home are reaching out via Twitter and Facebook.
 As seen in the below photo from the Twitter account of “Katie,” a different photo of the missing 11-year-old boy is displayed.
 The description appears to be written by Smith’s 5th-grade teacher, who writes that Marquon was last spotted in the area of 93rd and Union.
-According to Google Maps, it is the area near Gaines Funeral Home and not far form Carol McClendon Park.
+According to Google Maps, it is the area near Gaines Funeral Home and not far from Carol McClendon Park.

 Marquon was wearing an orange coat and gray Jordan shoes, along with carrying a black backpack.
 Smith’s teacher begged Twitter users to please share the below photo of Marquon.

-Note: “**UPDATE: Marquon Smith has returned home safely, according to the Cleveland Division of Police.”